 “End Date” means the date on which the Agreement ends.

 “Fees” means the fees, exclusive of VAT, payable by the Client for the Services.

-“Group” means the ultimate parent or holding company of the Service Provider from time to time together with all of its subsidiaries and subsidiary undertakings from time to time.
+“Group” means the ultimate parent or holding Service Provider of the Service Provider from time to time together with all of its subsidiaries and subsidiary undertakings from time to time.